-Kicking Horse White Water Rafting is renowned as the best of Canadian Rockies rafting, and closest to Banff, Lake Louise, and a pleasant drive from Calgary, Alberta.
-Several sections of the Kicking Horse River make it the perfect rafting trip for family rafting trips, first-time rafters, and those seeking the most exciting river trip offered in the Canadian Rockies.
-Click here for current water flows from the Government of Canada Water Office.
+Kicking Horse White Water Rafting is renowned as the best of Canadian Rockies rafting, near to Banff, Golden and Lake Louise while being a pleasant drive from Calgary, Alberta.
+Several sections of the Kicking Horse River make it perfect for family rafting trips, first-time rafters, and those seeking the most exciting river trip in the Canadian Rockies.

-The Kicking Horse River and its tributaries (the largest being the Yoho river, which originates in the Waputik and Wapta icefields on the west slope of the Continental Divide) drain a spectacular landscape of massive icefields, mountain peaks ranking among the highest in the Canadian Rockies, canyons, gorges, cliffs and avalanche slopes.
+The Kicking Horse River and its tributaries (the largest being the Yoho River) drain a spectacular landscape of massive icefields, canyons, gorges, cliffs, avalanche slopes and mountain peaks ranking amongst the highest in the Canadian Rockies.

-The Kicking Horse River system is fed by glacial meltwater streams with colourful names like the Ottertail, Otterhead and Beaverfoot, along with small timberline lakes.
-It varies along its length from turbulent rapids and jaw-droppingly beautiful waterfalls to braided streams meandering through valley flats near the town of Field, BC.
+The Kicking Horse River system is fed by small timberline lakes and glacial meltwater streams with colourful names such as Ottertail, Otterhead and Beaverfoot.
+The river’s personality varies with turbulent rapids, jaw-droppingly beautiful waterfalls and braided streams meandering through valley flats near the town of Field, BC.

 In 1986, the Kicking Horse River was designated as a Canadian Heritage River for its historical, cultural and recreational significance, one of only 3 in the province of British Columbia.